revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/11-HttpClient.md

 <summary><b>Show Answer</b></summary>
 <blockquote>

-HttpClient API service is used to make communication between front-end web apps with backend services.
-This communication is done over HTTP protocol.
+HttpClient API service is used to make communication between front-end web apps with backend services.This communication is done over HTTP protocol.

-To work with the HttpClient service in Angular, you need to import the `HttpClientModule` in the `app.module.ts` file.
-Then inject the HttpClient service in the constructor method after that you can hit the remote server via HTTP’s POST, GET, PUT and DELETE methods.
+To work with the HttpClient service in Angular, you need to import the `HttpClientModule` in the `app.module.ts` file.Then inject the HttpClient service in the constructor method after that you can hit the remote server via HTTP’s POST, GET, PUT and DELETE methods.

-Then create a service (`employee.service.ts`) to handle all HTTP requests.
-We import the `HttpClient` and `HttpHeaders` services to make the HTTP request work.
-Here, we create CRUD operations using HttpClient methods (GET, POST, PUT, DELETE)
+Then create a service (`employee.service.ts`) to handle all HTTP requests.We import the `HttpClient` and `HttpHeaders` services to make the HTTP request work.Here, we create CRUD operations using HttpClient methods (GET, POST, PUT, DELETE)

 For example:
 ```ts